frankwang95/frankwang95.github.io/_posts/2024-07-16-deriving-volumetric-rendering.md

 Here, $$\sigma(t)$$ and $$c(t)$$ are volume density and RGB color properties of the point $$t$$ distance into the ray. $$T(t)$$ is the accumulated transmittance and can be interpreted intuitively as the amount of light from point $$t$$ which will reach the camera through the volume that exists in between.

-Note that calculating this integral numerical involves calculated at discrete points, say $$t_1, t_2 \ldots t_n$$.
+Note that taking this integral numerically involves making calculations at discrete points, say $$t_1, t_2 \ldots t_n$$.
 However, if we treat the transmittance as a discrete phenomena along our ray, we might expect something like the following as our accumulated transmittance:

 $$T(t_i) = \prod_{j = 1}^{i - 1} 1 - \sigma(t_j)$$